eBay/wextracto/README.rst

 Wextracto: Web Data Extraction
 ==============================

-Wextracto is a framework for extracting data from web resources.
+Wextracto is a toolkit for command-line web data extraction.

 Installation